MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 There are many options to measure performance.
 The simplest one is to run two versions of the same query directly in the browser.
 Observe the time it takes in the developer tools.
 For example, you can use [Network panel](/microsoft-edge/devtools-guide/network#network-request-list) in [Microsoft Edge F12 Developer Tools](/microsoft-edge/devtools-guide)).
 Another option is to capture this information using [Fiddler Web Debugger Tool](/windows/win32/win7appqual/fiddler-web-debugger-tool).

 Whatever your approach is, run both queries multiple times.
 For example, run the queries 30 times each to have a sufficiently large sample set.
 Then figure out the performance characteristics.
 Analytics follows multi-tenant architecture.
-So, duration of your queries might be affected by other operations that occur at the same time.
+So, other operations occurring at the same time can affect the duration of your queries.

 <a id="use-aggregation"> </a>

 ### ✔️ DO use aggregation extensions

 By far the best thing you can do to improve performance of your queries is to use aggregation extension - [OData Extension for Data Aggregation](https://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).
-With the aggregation extension, ask the service to summarize data server-side and return a much smaller response than what you can fetch by applying the same function client-side.
+With the aggregation extension, ask the service to summarize data server-side and return a smaller response than what you can fetch by applying the same function client-side.
 Finally, Analytics is optimized for this type of queries, so make use of it.

 To learn more, see [Aggregate data](aggregated-data-analytics.md).